SofiaG1l/Taller_COLMEX_API/Facebook_API/Facebook_API_FB_en.md

 To generate the token we will need to enable Facebook advertising on your Facebook account.

-To do this you can follow this guide:
+To do this you can follow this guide, just remember you want to open a *Marketing App*:
 <https://github.com/SofiaG1l/Using_Facebook_API/blob/master/First_Step.pdf>

 Once you have a developer account, you can use the following links to: